-Peer on peer abuse: peer on peer abuse can take many forms and can include (but is not limited to) bullying (including cyberbullying); sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexting and initiating/hazing type violence and rituals.
-Girls, students with SEND and LGBT children are more at risk of peer-on-peer abuse.
+Child-on-child abuse: Children can abuse other children.
+Child-on-child abuse can take many forms and can include (but is not limited to) bullying (including cyberbullying), prejudice-based and discriminatory bullying; sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; consensual and non-consensual sharing nudes and semi-nudes images and videos (also known as sexting or youth-produced imagery); upskirting; and initiating/hazing type violence and rituals.
+Girls, students with SEND and LGBT children are more at risk of child-on-child abuse.

-Signs that a child may be suffering from peer-on-peer abuse can also overlap with those indicating other types of abuse and can include:
+Signs that a child may be suffering from child-on-child abuse can also overlap with those indicating other types of abuse and can include:

-- failing to attend academy, disengaging from classes or struggling to carry out academy related tasks to - the standard ordinarily expected; - physical injuries; - experiencing difficulties with mental health and/or emotional wellbeing; - becoming withdrawn and/or shy; experiencing headaches, stomach aches, anxiety and/or panic - attacks; suffering from nightmares or lack of sleep or sleeping too much; - broader changes in behaviour including alcohol or substance misuse; - changes in appearance and/or starting to act in a way that is not appropriate for the child's age; - abusive behaviour towards others.
+- failing to attend academy, disengaging from classes or struggling to carry out academy related tasks to - the standard ordinarily expected; - physical injuries; - experiencing difficulties with mental health and/or emotional wellbeing; becoming withdrawn and/or shy; experiencing headaches, stomach aches, anxiety and/or panic - attacks; suffering from nightmares or lack of sleep or sleeping too much; - broader changes in behaviour including alcohol or substance misuse; - changes in appearance and/or starting to act in a way that is not appropriate for the child's age; - abusive behaviour towards others.

-Sexual violence and sexual harassment, as a type of peer on peer abuse, may overlap and can occur online and offline (both physical and verbal).
+Sexual violence and sexual harassment, as a type of child-on-child abuse, may overlap and can occur online and offline (both physical and verbal).
 Sexual violence are sexual offences of rape, assault by penetration and sexual assault.
 Sexual harassment is unwanted conduct of a sexual nature and is likely to violate a child's dignity and/or make them feel intimidated, degraded or humiliated and/or create a hostile, offensive or sexualised environment.
 Examples of sexual harassment include sexual comments sexual "jokes" or taunting; physical behaviour such as deliberately brushing against someone; non-consensual sharing of sexual images and sexualised online bullying.